Report a repair

 Please continue to report all repairs.
 If the repair isn’t urgent, the best way to do this is by using My Coastline.
 When we are able to complete the work will then contact you.

 If you have reported a repair please do not contact us.
-There is a large backlog to work through, so we will be in touch as soon as we are able to visit.
+There is a backlog to work through, so we will be in touch as soon as we are able to visit.
 If a repair later becomes an emergency please contact us straight away.

 Coastline Services operatives will follow all health and safety guidelines and have full personal protective equipment.
 We remind customers not to approach the teams and follow social distancing rules to keep everyone safe.